Do you want to get better at Go? One of the most common questions people ask us is something along the lines of “how do I get better at Go?”.

 For nearly all readers, the best way to study professional games will be to review commented games.
 These are games that a strong player has already reviewed, adding comments and sequences to highlight important tactical and strategic ideas.
 This will help you understand what’s really going on better, enjoy the game and learn more.

 If the reviewer is also a good teacher, they will understand where students often get confused and preempt some of your questions.
-If you’re looking for good quality commented games, have a look at the professional games that Younggil has commented on Go Game Guru.
+If you’re looking for good quality commented games, have a look at the professional games that Younggil has commented at Go Game Guru.

 Yes, if you’re already a strong amateur player and can read nearly as deeply as a pro, then studying games without commentary could be better for you.
 This is because you want to learn to think for yourself.